NBA Finals: 1970s: Decade of parity

-1980–1990: Celtics–Lakers rivalry and "Bad Boys" Pistons
+1980s: Celtics–Lakers rivalry and "Bad Boys" Pistons

 The 1980s were mostly known for the rivalry between the Boston Celtics and the Los Angeles Lakers, who combined to win eight titles in the decade.
-The rivalry unofficially began at the 1979 NCAA Men's Division I Basketball Championship Game, featuring Magic Johnson's Michigan State University team facing off against Larry Bird's Indiana State University team, which attracted the largest TV rating ever for an NCAA Championship game, as 38 percent of all television viewers that night tuned in.
-Bird and Johnson both entered the league in 1979, leading their respective teams to dazzling heights.

-Rookie Magic Johnson led the Showtime Lakers to the 1980 NBA Finals against the 76ers, which were also led by NBA superstar Julius Erving.
+Rookie Magic Johnson led the Showtime Lakers to the 1980 NBA Finals against the Philadelphia 76ers, who were led by Julius Erving.
 The Lakers took a 3–2 lead, but Kareem Abdul-Jabbar could not play in Game 6 due to injury.
-Johnson, a natural point guard, was shifted to center, and ended up playing every position on the court during the game, scoring 42 points, while also attaining 15 rebounds and 7 assists to win his first championship while being awarded his first NBA Finals MVP; a remarkable performance in the annals of the sport.
+Johnson, a natural point guard, was shifted to center and played every position on the court during the game, scoring 42 points, with 15 rebounds and 7 assists to win his first championship and Finals MVP honors, becoming the first and only rookie to win the award.

 Boston reached the 1981 NBA Finals led by the "Big Three" of Larry Bird, Kevin McHale, and Robert Parish.
-Considered to be one of the best front courts of all time, all three players later made the Naismith Memorial Basketball Hall of Fame.
-They met the Houston Rockets in the 1981 Finals, practically single-handedly carried by Moses Malone, who upset the Lakers and Johnson in the first round.
+They met the Houston Rockets, who were carried practically single-handedly by Moses Malone and upset the Lakers in the first round.
 The Rockets were only the second team in NBA history to make the Finals after posting a losing record in the regular season, and the Celtics had an NBA best record of 62–20.
 The Celtics won the Finals in 6 games.

-The Lakers returned to the NBA Finals in 1982, this time led by new coach Pat Riley, in a rematch against the 76ers.
-The 76ers defeated the Celtics in the Eastern Conference finals in a 7-game series, but were defeated by Lakers in 6 games, with Johnson being named Finals MVP.
-Upon losing their past three NBA Finals appearances, the 76ers decided that they needed one more piece to become champions, and on September 15, 1982, they traded for Malone, who was also the league's reigning MVP.
-With the new duo of Malone and Erving, the 76ers won the 1983 NBA Finals, losing only once in the entire playoffs, including a sweep of the Lakers.
+The Lakers returned to the Finals in 1982, this time led by new coach Pat Riley, in a rematch against the 76ers.
+The 76ers defeated the Celtics in the Eastern Conference finals in a 7-game series, but were defeated by the Lakers in 6 games.
+The 76ers responded by trading for Moses Malone, the league's reigning MVP.
+With the new duo of Malone and Erving, the 76ers won the 1983 NBA Finals in a sweep of the Lakers.